 - Prepare the Title for Transfer.
 Procedures for title transfer, popularly known as “signing over title,” vary by jurisdiction.
 Before you meet the buyer, complete the “seller” section on the reverse side of your motor vehicle title.
 Don’t sign it until you’ve received payment – if you do sign it and the title falls into the wrong hands, someone could sign your car over to themselves without compensating you.

-- Go to the Motor Vehicle Registry.
+- Go to the Motor Vehicle Registry (Department of Motor Vehicles).
 While not mandatory, visiting the closest motor vehicle registry with the buyer to formally sign over title can save a lot of grief down the line.
 The idea here is to ensure that the buyer completes the transfer and doesn’t leave you hanging liability-wise.
 Check with your local motor vehicle registry or secretary of state to learn what’s required of buyers and sellers in your area.

 - Deposit Your Payment.
 Deposit your payment as soon as possible.
 If you’re carrying a bank check from the buyer, it’s highly unlikely to bounce, as banks honor those in all but the rarest of circumstances – even if the buyer tries to stop payment.